tomlintontx/jira-worklog-tool/user-instructions.md

     - Only allows logging time against issues you are assigned to.
     - Can rectify deleted calendar events.
     - Uses meeting title or description marked by `<<< >>>` as the Jira worklog comment.
+    - `next` is inclusive of the current date
+    - `last` is exlusive of the current date

 ### 2. `/get-worklogs [jira issue key]`
 - **Description**: Lists the worklogs for a specified Jira issue.